dborzov/borzov.ca/content/posts/frenchirix.md

 \- No, it's much, much less than that.

 When we work with sentence examples where the point is to translate them into English, the meaning becomes irrelevant.
-It's no longer about understanding a message that relates to the world around us, it turns into this bizarre puzzle of translating one sequence of symbols into another.
+It's no longer about understanding a message that relates to the world around us, instead it's nowthis bizarre puzzle of how to convert one sequence of symbols into another.

 Kids are wired to be great at mapping words into meaning.
 Doing puzzles where you map words to some other words is not that:

 ![Img](http://localhost:1313/img/rain.png)

 Imagine [Professor Pavlov](https://en.wikipedia.org/wiki/Classical_conditioning) putting his mind to devise another cruel experiment: conditioning his poor dogs to become bored and zone out at the first sounds of French.
-How would he do it?
+How would you do it?

-He would flood them with sentences that mean nothing.
+You would flood them with sentences that mean nothing.

 #### 5. Exposure to Authentic Language